 Williams-Berry Hall Dormitory

 There are such things as senior privileges at Oak Hill Academy and living in Williams-Berry Hall is certainly one of them!
 In addition to a later “lights-out” time, most of our senior boys will enjoy the luxury of having their own rooms.
-Williams-Berry Hall is one of the newest dormitories on campus, constructed in 2008.
-This modern facility accommodates up to 30 senior boys.
+Williams-Berry Hall is one of the newer dormitories on campus, constructed in 2008.
+This modern facility accommodates up to 30 upperclass boys.
 Many hours are spent in the common area, equipped with tables for ping-pong, foosball and pool, microwaves, a big-screen TV, vending machine, and comfortable lounging area.

 Vaughan Dining Hall